-Coming from Punjabi and Tamil backgrounds respectively, we were two very different people with diverse interests.
-She was not particularly interested in literature and teased me about my love for classical music.
+Coming from Punjabi and Tamil backgrounds respectively, we were two very different people with diverse interests and worldviews.
+She was not particularly interested in literature and often teased me about my love for classical music.
 Once when I pinged her, she responded casually with ‘ennadi’, having picked up the Tamil word from somewhere.
 I felt a thrill of joy on hearing her address me in Tamil, even though the term is not something that I am familiar with in real life, for it is colloquial slang that people rarely use in regular conversation.
-It was a beautiful moment which made me wonder for days afterwards about the significance of how language affects our interactions with the people around us, especially with people close and dear to us.
-Coming from a pan-Indian family with cousins and in-laws from across the length and breadth of the country, most of my communication with my extended family tends to be in English.
-Yet, there is something sweeter about talking in Hindi and also in Tamil, though I have not been able to analyse why.
+It was a beautiful moment which made me wonder for days afterwards about the significance of how language affects our interactions with the people around us, especially with those who are close and dear to us.
+Coming from a pan-Indian family with cousins from across the length and breadth of the country, most of my communication with my extended family tends to be in English.
+Yet, it is sweeter to also talk in Hindi or Tamil, though I have not been able to analyse why.
 Strangely it is Geeta Didi whom I feel like asking about this.
 She loved analysing things, taking apart the pros and cons of every aspect of a statement or concept.

-At the time we first started talking, three of us – Geeta Didi, D who was my good friend and colleague and me were looking for matches.
-Both D and Didi eventually found the kind of partners they were looking for (D wanted a rich man who came from the same village as her ancestors and Didi wanted someone who was goodhearted and culturally compatible) and were happily married within the next two years.
-While I found a publisher for my first novel, moved cities, switched jobs, moved countries, and continued to pursue my writing.
-For a while I kept an eye open for an intellectually compatible partner – a quest that I gave up on last year, having decided that it was more value-adding to work on my novels than spend another hour of my life talking to yet another guy who bolted at the mention of metafiction.
-I never mentioned my decision to didi.
-Earlier this year when I congratulated her on her wedding anniversary, she blessed me once again to find the right person soon.
-I replied with a smiley.
+When we first started talking, three of us – Geeta Didi, D my good friend and colleague and I were looking for matches, three very different women looking for three very different kinds of men.
+Both D and Didi eventually found the kind of partners they were looking for (D wanted a rich man who came from the same village as her ancestors did and Didi wanted someone who was goodhearted and culturally compatible) and were happily married within the next two years.
+While I kept an eye open for an intellectually compatible partner, having decided not to spend another ten minutes of my life talking to yet another guy who bolted at the mention of metafiction.

-In between the last two years when she was being treated for cancer, there was a period when the doctors felt that she was completely cured and she had started making plans to resume work when the malady returned.
-Even while undergoing the painful chemo treatments and hospital visits, she took time to advise me over chat messages, sending me recipes of French and Russian salads, urging me to take care of my health.
+In between the last two years when she was being treated for cancer, there was a period when the doctors felt that she was completely cured.
+She had started making plans to resume work when the malady returned.
+Even while undergoing the painful chemo treatments and hospital visits, she took time to advise me over chat messages, sending me recipes for French and Russian salads, urging me to eat well and take care of my health.
 She was always there on the other side of the chat, ever ready with advice, love, a listening ear, a virtual hug.

 I got the message that she had passed on the first day of the study holidays.
 The lines blurred as I read them, evoking a sharp, searing pain in the heart.
-It was the last Sunday of August and the bees were buzzing loudly around the table where I sat in the garden.
+It was the last Sunday of August and the bees buzzed loudly around the table where I sat in the garden.
 I reached up to pick a flower and set it on the table imagining that it was an offering to my sister.
 A wonderful human being who lives on in the minds of all who had known her.
-I tell myself that this grief shall eventually pass, and what would remain is a feeling of gratitude that I had the privilege of knowing her and the joy of having known what it meant to have an elder sister, if only for seven years.
+I tell myself that this grief shall eventually pass, and what would remain is a feeling of gratitude that I had the privilege of knowing her, besides the joy of having known what it meant to have an elder sister of my own, if only for seven years.